AraBlocks/ara-util/README.md

 <a name="getAFSOwnerIdentity"></a>
 ### `async util.getAFSOwnerIdentity(opts)`

-Returns the owning identity of `DID`, used for resolving the document of the identity that created an `AFS`.
+Returns the owner `DID` of a given AFS `DID`, used for resolving the document of the identity that created an `AFS`.

 - `opts`
   - `did` - `DID` of the document to resolve the owner for